Steve Madely

 Steve Madely was an Ottawa, Ontario radio host on CFRA.
 He got his start in 1964 at CHWO in Oakville, Ontario before eventually joining CFRA in 1981.
-He was the host of the station's weekday morning show Madely in the Morning, weekdays from 6am to 9am.
+He was the host of the station's weekday morning show Madely in the Morning, weekdays from 6 am to 9 am.
 The show featured Madely's top five stories of the day which are reiterated over the show, a 10-minute-long listener call-in session at 6:40, health headlines at 6:55, and weird and wacky stories at 7:55.

 On November 16, 2015, Madely officially retired from CFRA and his radio broadcast career.